KritiCParikh/LearningJourney/OOP.md

 - Abstraction is often implemented using abstract classes and interfaces

 **Real World Explanation**:
 Abstraction is like a car's dashboard.
-You see the speedometer, fuel gauge, and buttons, but you don’t need to know how the engine works.
+We see the speedometer, fuel gauge, and buttons, but we don’t need to know how the engine works.
 Abstraction simplifies complex systems by showing only the essentials.

 **Example**: In our motorbike example, we can change the color of the motorbike without knowing the details of how that change is managed.
 The `set_color()` method allows us to interact with the bike without worrying about its internal workings.